 Evolutionary innovations.
 Under stationary selection, functional elements are more conserved than background sequence, and the score-fitness relation quantifies the amount of conservation.
 But evolution is, of course, not limited to conservation.
 On one hand, there is typically a multitude of different genotypes yielding the same molecular function, and the evolutionary dynamics continuously plays with these alternatives.
 On the other hand, organisms face long-term changes of their environment, which lead to new selection pressures and a response by adaptive evolution of new functions.
 If regulation is to account for a large part of the diversification in higher eukaryotes, loss or gain of regulatory function should be an important mode of molecular evolution.
-Changes in regulatory DNA leading to new functions of gene networks have been observed [58], and it is possible to extend the statistical models described in the previous section to include evolutionary gain or loss of function of individual binding sites [16].
-On a broader scale, time-dependent selection and fitness couplings appear act as a major driving forces of genomic change, triggering avalanches of evolutionary innovation.
-Understanding this molecular basis of innovations is a major challenge for theory and experiment in the coming years.
+Changes in regulatory DNA leading to new functions of gene networks have been observed [55], and it is possible to extend the statistical models described in the previous section to include evolutionary gain or loss of function of individual binding sites [15].
+On a broader scale, understanding the molecular basis of evolutionary innovations is a major challenge for theory and experiment in the coming years.
 It will profoundly change our dynamical view of the genome.